simorjay/azure-docs/articles/active-directory/devices/howto-azure-managed-workstation.md

 For more information about Windows Update policies, see [Policy CSP - Update](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-update).

+> [!NOTE]
+> The **Service channel** recommends using **Windows Insider - Fast**, it's important to note that this reflect the latest and best technology released by Microsoft.
+At times this may introduce instability.
+For more stable, but secure updates it is recommended using the **Semi-Annual Channel**.

 ### Windows Defender ATP Intune integration

 Windows Defender ATP and Microsoft Intune work together to help prevent security breaches.
 They can also limit the impact of breaches.
 ATP capabilities provide real-time threat detection as well as enable extensive auditing and logging of the end-point devices.